Motion simulation of radio-labeled cells in whole-body positron emission tomography: Methods

 \subsection{PET simulation}

-Raw PET data is generated using the Geant4 application for tomographic emission GATE (version 9.0) \cite{Agostinelli2003_Geant4, Jan2004_GATE}.
-The cell paths outputs from the CeFloPS simulations have the format of GATE placement files and thus are used as generic moving sources in the simulations.
+Raw PET data are generated using the Geant4 application for tomographic emission GATE (version 9.0) \cite{Agostinelli2003_Geant4, Jan2004_GATE}.
+The cell path outputs from the CeFloPS simulations have the format of GATE placement files and thus are used as generic moving sources in the simulations.
 The sources, i.e. the cells, are simulated as spheres whose diameters and activities can be specified by the user.
 For the example shown in this work, a diameter of 10~µm and an activity of 1~kBq per cell were simulated for 100~cells.
-This activity per cell and number of cells does not correspond to a realistic scenario and was only chosen to serve as a proof-of-principle.
-The PET scanner used in the simulation is based on the Siemens Biograph Vision Quadra (Siemens Healthineers, Erlangen, Germany), a large-body PET system using approximately 250000 single lutetium oxyorthosilicate (LSO) detector elements covering an axial field of view (FOV) of 106 cm \cite{Prenosil2021_VisionQuadra}.
+The activity per cell and number of cells do not reflect a realistic scenario but were chosen solely as a proof-of-principle.
+The PET scanner used in the simulation is based on the Siemens Biograph Vision Quadra (Siemens Healthineers, Erlangen, Germany), a large-body PET system using approximately 250000 single lutetium oxyorthosilicate (LSO) detector elements covering an axial field of view (FOV) of 106~cm \cite{Prenosil2021_VisionQuadra}.
 The background radiation in the scanner generated by the presence of $^{176}$Lu in the LSO crystals can be simulated if desired but was neglected in the current simulation.
-The attenuation map for gamma energies of 511~keV provided by the XCAT phantom was used as an attenuation phantom.
-The attenuation phantom was placed in the PET scanner so that the upper body including the head were in the FOV of the scanner.
+The attenuation map for gamma energies of 511~keV generated from the XCAT phantom was used as an attenuation phantom.
+The attenuation phantom was positioned in the PET scanner so that the upper body, including the head, was within the FOV of the scanner.
 Since the simulated cell paths are based on the blood vessel and organ structure of the XCAT phantom, their positions correspond exactly to the anatomical structures in the attenuation phantom, making the simulation also realistic in view of the proportion of attenuated and scattered events.
-Although the lower body exceeds the FOV of the scanner, it is still simulated in case a cell is located there.
+Although the lower body extends beyond the scanner's FOV, it is still simulated to account for cells located there.
+The output of the GATE simulations is provided by ROOT files, which can be converted into a format required for the PEPT or PET algorithm applied by the user, e.g. list mode format or sinograms.
+In this work, no dedicated cell tracking algorithm was applied.
+Instead, the ROOT output was converted into list mode format and was reconstructed using a standard expectation-maximization algorithm to demonstrate that the simulations yield realistic data.